DRMA 215 Scene Design • 4 Cr.

 - Discuss the history of theatrical scene design.

-- Create rough drawings, gather visual reserach and examine existing examples of appropriate architecture to support initial design concepts.
+- Create rough drawings, gather visual research and examine existing examples of appropriate architecture to support initial design concepts.

-- Edit design concepts based on clarity of narrative, needs of the text, and potential direction.
+- Revise design concepts based on clarity of narrative, needs of the text, and potential direction.

 - Draft scale drawings, ground plans and sketches based on research and feedback